 Would you rather pay more for better design freedom or pay less and have to work from a theme?
 The choice is totally up to you, and everyone’s priorities are different!

 So, now comes the final question: is Showit or Squarespace better for you?
-When it comes to these two platforms, I genuinely love them both, and it totally depends on your needs.
+When it comes to these two platforms, it totally depends on your needs.

 If you need a quick website setup and want something simple to use (especially if you’re not tech-savvy), then consider Squarespace.
 This platform is also perfect for those who want to keep everything in one place, including their products, domain, email marketing, and more.
 Squarespace is excellent all-around because it has so many capabilities!